HotInk/hotink/README.markdown

 Sinatra apps implemented as Rails metal:

 * a single sign on server — a modified version of [Hancock](http://github.com/atmos/hancock/).
-* the Hot Ink API, the main public interface of the site.
+* the Hot Ink API, a key public interface for each account.
-* Mailout, a [Mailchimp](http://www.mailchimp.com)-API powered mass-email application that builds dynamic messages, filled with Hot Ink content using a simple but flexible template system.
-It also handles sending mass-emails to **lists** you manage using the tools provided by your Mailchimp account.
+* Mailout, a [Mailchimp](http://www.mailchimp.com)-API powered mass-email application that builds dynamic messages filled with Hot Ink content using a simple but flexible template system.
+It also handles sending mass-emails to **lists** managed using tools provided by Mailchimp.

 ## Important dependencies